Frequently asked questions

 International applicants are required to have sufficient funds to cover their expenses completely while attending the course.
 Moreover, a health insurance is mandatory for international students.

-For specific questions please get in touch with Dr. Sybille Michaelis who is providing administrative support in particular also for the international students in the master Horticultural Science.
+For specific questions please get in touch with Julia Esser-Grimm who is providing administrative support in particular also for the international students in the master Horticultural Science.

 11. What will my academic program look like?

-The course has a unique structure since students perform part of their training at a partner university.
-In term one you will be based at TUM and will attend the compulsory core modules Ecophysiology, Crop Physiology, Crop Quality, Crop Biotechnology and Research Project Management in Economics.
-In terms two and three you are free to choose from a course pool, which is assembled by all partners, according to your interests, whereby at least 20 ECTS must be completed at a partner institution.
+The master's program has an unique structure since students perform part of their training at a partner university.
+During your first semester you will study at TUM and will attend the compulsory core modules Ecophysiology, Crop Physiology, Crop Quality, Crop Biotechnology and Research Project Management in Economics.
+In your second and third semster you are free to choose modules from a course pool, which is assembled by all partners, according to your interests, whereby at least 20 ECTS must be completed at a partner institution.
 Term four is a research semester in which you will complete your master thesis.
 A parallel course in research management is compulsory.

 Since there are different models to complete this master one teacher, which you will choose in term one, will act as your personal tutor and will assist you in compiling your individual course scheme.